-Once a potential match has been identified from the registration form, an informal meeting will be arranged between the applicant, the Volunteer Coordinator, and a member of staff responsible for the prospective role (Supervisor).
+Once a potential match has been identified from the application form, an informal meeting will be arranged between the applicant, the Volunteer Coordinator, and a member of staff responsible for the prospective role (Supervisor).
 This can either be in person, on Zoom or Teams, or if necessary over the phone.

 This is an opportunity for the prospective volunteer and the supervisor to discuss the role, the applicant's availability, and agree that the role is mutually beneficial.
-Volunteers working with young children and vulnerable adults would be interviewed by two appropriate staff members.
+Volunteers working with children or Adults at Risk would be interviewed by two appropriate staff members.